-Equilibrium outcomes are summarized in Chart 2, which has trade costs on the horizontal axis and real wages on the vertical axis.
-At very high trade costs, the economies have identical economic structures and identical real wages, as indicated.
-This is because when trade in goods is expensive, supply and demand in each country's product market (one of the dispersion forces of the second section) is the dominant force which determines the location of activity.
+Equilibrium outcomes are summarized in figure 2, which has trade costs on the horizontal axis and real wages on the vertical axis.
+At very high trade costs the economies have identical economic structures and identical real wages, as indicated.
+This is because when trade in goods is expensive product market supply and demand, one of the dispersion forces of section 2, is the dominant force which determines the location of activity.

-As trade costs fall (moving left on the chart), the possibility of supplying consumers through trade rather than local production develops, and the productivity-proximity relationship becomes relatively more important.
-Below some level of trade costs, t, these forces come to dominate, and one of the countries (N in the chart) gains most of the manufacturing and, consequently, has a high real wage.
-This clustering "deindustrializes" the other country (S), which experiences a fall in its real wage.
-The important point to note is that following this is a range of trade costs in which the world necessarily has a dichotomous structure.
-Wages are lower in S than in N, but it does not pay any firm to move to S, as to do so would be to forego the benefits of the productivity-proximity relationship arising from the large market and proximity to suppliers that are found in N.
+As trade costs fall (moving left on the figure) so the possibility of supplying consumers through trade rather than local production develops, and the productivity-proximity relationship becomes relatively more important.
+Below some level of trade costs, t^ , these forces come to dominate, and one of the countries (N in the figure) gains most of manufacturing, and consequently has a high real wage.
+This clustering 'deindustrialises' the other country (S) which experiences a fall in its real wage.
+The important point to note is that following this there is a range of trade costs in which the world necessarily has a dichotomous structure.
+Wages are lower in S than in N, but it does not pay any firm to move to S as to do so would be to forego the benefits of the productivity-proximity relationship arising from the large market and proximity to suppliers that are found in N.

-In this model, the productivity-proximity relationship derives just from the costs of trading intermediate goods.
-This means that as trade costs fall further, the clustering force becomes weaker, and location comes to be determined by factor prices, a dispersion force.
-This is the era of globalization, in which manufacturing starts to move from N to S and the equilibrium wage gap narrows.
-Factor price equalization is attained when trade is perfectly free-the "death of distance."
+However, in this model the productivity-proximity relationship derives just from the costs of trading intermediate goods.
+This means that as trade costs fall further, so the clustering force becomes weaker, and location comes to be determined by factor prices, a dispersion force.
+This is the era of globalisation, in which manufacturing starts to move from N to S and the equilibrium wage gap narrows.
+In this model factor price equalization is attained when trade is perfectly free -- the 'death of distance'.
 Of course, the model goes all the way to factor price equalization simply because the only productivity-proximity mechanism captured in the model is trade in intermediates, a mechanism which is switched off once trade is free.
 If other mechanisms were included, then inequalities would persist.